 One of them was the Spectator, founded by a man named Bernie Reeves, who might best be described as the Chuck Barris of North Carolina journalism.
 The Spectator put out issues in both the Triad and the Triangle.
-The paper’s legendary editor Hal Crowther, who served from 1986 to 1989, wrote for both.
+The paper’s legendary editor Hal Crowther, who served from 1986-89, wrote for both.

 The Triangle’s version of the Spectator was bought by the Independent Weekly, its content folded into the flow, and the Greensboro run was acquired by the News & Record’s parent company Landmark Communications and eventually morphed into the entity known as Triad Style.

 But I’m getting ahead of myself.